MEDICAL TERMINATION OF PREGNANCY ACT AND RULES: A TEACHER’S COMPREHENSIVE GUIDE TO MTP ACT, 1971 AND AMENDMENT 2021

 - To prevent large number of unsafe abortions and subsequent high incidence of maternal mortality and morbidity by improving maternal health scenario.

-- To legalise abortion services.
+- To legalise abortion services, providing women with safe and legal access to termination services.

 DEFINITIONS UNDER THE ACT